-The CRA does seem to enjoy asking me for documentation for my tax returns, but I have manged to appease the Tax Mavens for now and have passed yet another Tax Return Review.
+The CRA has a history of asking me for documentation of my tax returns.
+I have managed to appease the Tax Mavens for now and have passed yet another Tax Return Review.
 Back in 2013 I received another CRA review letter.

-The trigger this time was a very large medical expense claim, and having three children at University at the same time sent up a red flag somewhere in Shawinigan, so I was asked to supply receipts for these claims.
+The trigger this time was a very large medical expense claim.
+As well, having three children at University at the same time sent up a red flag.
+I was asked to supply receipts for these claims.

 The Medical Expense claim was high because: